salesforcecli/plugin-template-sf/README.md

 This repository provides a template for creating a plugin for the Salesforce CLI.
 To convert this template to a working plugin:

-1. Clone this repo
-2. Delete the .git folder
-3. Replace filler values
+1. Replace filler values
    a) Every instance of `<REPLACE_ME>` can be directly substitued for the name of the new plugin.
 However beware, things like github paths are for the salesforcecli Github organization
    b) Search for case-matching `REPLACE` to find other filler values, such as for the plugin description
-4. Use `git init` to set up the desired git information
-5. Follow the getting started steps below until the `sfdx hello:org` commmand is functioning

 &lt;REPLACE ME DESCRIPTION END&gt;

-## Learn about the plugin-template
+## Learn about the plugin-template-sf

 Salesforce CLI plugins are based on the [oclif plugin framework](<(https://oclif.io/docs/introduction.html)>).
 Read the [plugin developer guide](https://developer.salesforce.com/docs/atlas.en-us.sfdx_cli_plugins.meta/sfdx_cli_plugins/cli_plugins_architecture_sf_cli.htm) to learn about Salesforce CLI plugin development.